 If you do work the butter into the flour mixture using your hands, make sure you use quick motions, flattening the pieces of butter between your hands as you slide your hands apart (one toward you, one away from you).
 The goal here should be to handle the butter as little as possible because the heat from your hands will cause it to soften and even melt.
 It’s ideal for the butter to remain cold and hard but be distributed throughout the flour mixture in small pieces.

-Once the dough comes together, divide it in half and gently form it into 2 round disc shapes.
+Once the dough comes together, divide it in half and gently form it into 2 round disk shapes.
 This makes it easy to roll out later in a round shape!

 Adding cornstarch to your pie filling will create a deliciously thick and silky sauce around the fruit and it will help the filling stay together a little better when you cut into the pie.
-You’ll still have that gorgeous juiciness oozing out of each slice, but it won’t look like soup on your dessert plate (see the photo below).
+You’ll still have that gorgeous juiciness oozing out of each slice, but it won’t look like soup on your dessert plate.

 Topping your pie with a lattice crust is both beautiful and practical.
 It creates that classic fruit pie look while allowing the pie to vent and the excess water from the fruit to evaporate during baking.
 Use a pastry cutter or a pizza cutter to cut long strips and layer them in an alternating pattern.